Our Mission, History, & Values

-The San Francisco Child Abuse Prevention Center (SFCAPC) was created in 1998 when two long-standing organizations, the San Francisco Child Abuse Council and the TALK Line Family Support Center, formally consolidated their programs in a renovated firehouse in the Haight-Ashbury neighborhood of San Francisco.
+The San Francisco Child Abuse Prevention Center was created in 1998 when two long-standing organizations, the San Francisco Child Abuse Council and the TALK Line Family Support Center, formally consolidated their programs in a renovated firehouse in the Haight-Ashbury neighborhood of San Francisco.
 The two founding organizations have a rich history of serving San Francisco’s children and families in need.
-In 1973, Dr. Moses Grossman, Chief of Pediatrics at San Francisco General Hospital, created the San Francisco Child Abuse Council which was supported by an initial grant from the Rosenberg Foundation.
-The following year, Dr. Grossman and the Council established the TALK Line (Telephone Aid in Living with Kids), a 24 hour parental stress crisis line funded by the Junior League of San Francisco.
-In 1976, the TALK Line became part of the Family Service Agency of San Francisco.
-With the purchase of an historic, Victorian firehouse in 1987, the two services were able to come together again under one roof.
+In 1973, Dr. Moses Grossman, Chief of Pediatrics at San Francisco General Hospital, created the San Francisco Child Abuse Council, which was supported by an initial grant from the Rosenberg Foundation.
+The following year, Dr. Grossman and the Council established the TALK Line (Telephone Aid in Living with Kids), a 24-hour parental stress crisis line funded by the Junior League of San Francisco.
+In 1976 the TALK Line became part of the Family Service Agency of San Francisco.
+With the purchase of an historic, Victorian firehouse in 1987, the two services were able to come together under one roof.

 The San Francisco Child Abuse Council

 Since 1973, the Child Abuse Council has worked to develop policies and best practices regarding child abuse cases, including developing written protocols for the handling of physical and sexual abuse cases for all Bay Area hospitals.
 The Council has advocated for local and state legislation as well as improved systems of response to child abuse, including the establishment of a Child Abuse Unit in the District Attorney’s Office, a Juvenile Division in the San Francisco Police Department to handle child abuse cases, and the Moses Grossman Child Abuse Protection Center at San Francisco General Hospital.
 The Council also helped to establish a Bay Area Coalition of Child Abuse Councils to coordinate and share resources in education and public awareness activities.
-Today, a major focus of the Council’s work is providing education and training to schools, PTAs, civic organizations and professional groups about the prevention of child abuse and neglect, both in and out of the home.
+Today, a major focus of the Council’s work in providing education and training to schools, PTA’s civic organizations and professional groups about the prevention of child abuse and neglect, both in and out of the home.
 The Council continues to play an active role in coordinating child abuse services across San Francisco, working closely with multiple organizations, committees and task forces.

 The TALK Line Community Support Center

-The TALK Line Family Support Center, which began as the TALK Line (Telephone Aid in Living with Kids) in 1975, was established by the San Francisco Child Abuse Council to offer parents somewhere to turn for support while parenting.
+The TALK Line Family Support Center, which began as the TALK Line in 1975, was established by the San Francisco Child Abuse Council to offer parents somewhere to turn for support while parenting.
 In addition to crisis counseling, services initially offered included short- and long-term follow-up, advocacy and referrals to community agencies and home visits.
 The additional components of today’s TALK Line Family Support Center were created in response to the unmet needs of parents who called the TALK Line seeking help.
 The TALK Line Family Support Center grew and improved over the ensuing years thanks to the guidance of critical leaders like Patsy Jones and Anita Moran.
 The Center’s Respite program began in 1977, under the direction of Maria Eitz, to provide emergency voluntary shelter for children whose parents were in crisis and was designed to help keep children out of foster care.
 In 1979, the Single Parent Network was created in response to the high number of single parents seeking services.
 An evening group continues to meet weekly at the TALK Line Family Support Center.
 Comprehensive substance abuse services and homeless family prevention services were established when these two pressing needs were identified by parents calling the TALK Line.
 Counseling and parenting help were offered in response to the stated needs of parents who wanted to stop the cycle of abuse and neglect in their families.

 Despite the existence of multiple services, the absence of a centralized home for these programs remained a major obstacle to families who often needed to avail themselves of several of these services either at once or over time.